jbatnozic/N.E.W.-40.000/Codices/Craftworlds.md

   unit gains this special rule: "**Webway Dwellers:** If this unit is set up on the battlefield using the **Deep Strike** special rule, it gains a +1 bonus to its Exhaustion roll."

+  ### Iybraesil:
+  _This is totally not Yggdrasil and we are totally not sacrificing body parts for divine wisdom._

+  - **\[Ability] The Crone's Blessing:** After you spend a Winds of Fate die to confer the relevant bonus to this unit, roll a D6.
+On a 5+, the spent die is returned to your Winds of Fate pool.
+  - **\[Ability] No Knowledge And No Power Without Sacrifice:** After making a 2D6 Psychic test roll or a 2D3 Charge roll for this unit, you may add up to 2 to the result.
+If you do, after the current action is resolved, this unit suffers 1 mortal wound that can't be avoided by any special rules.
+This is a Command Effect.
+  - **\[Stratagem] Matriarchy (1 CP):** Use this Stratagem before the battle, when you are mustering your army.
+Select one IYBRAESIL HOWLING BANSHEES unit from your army.
+That unit now takes up a Troop Battlefield Role slot, instead of Fast Attack, and gains the **Objective Secured** special rule.
+  - **\[Relic] Seven Seals of The Sisterhood:** Equip to a IYBRAESIL CORE CHARACTER or IYBRAESIL CORE ASPECT WARRIOR Exarch.
+Then, equip it to 6 more models that fit either criteria (there are 7 Seals after all, but note that a model can't have both a Seal and another Relic).
+Each of the 7 bearers gains the following ability:
+"**Seal of The Sisterhood:** Once per battle, when the bearer's unit is declared as the target of an enemy attack, psychic power or other ability, the bearer may activate their Seal.
+If they do, the unit's Toughness characteristic is increased by 1 until the end of the battle round."
+  - **\[Warlord Trait] Scream of Morai:** Once per battle, when an enemy unit that's within 3" of this WARLORD would do a Morale test, do not roll any dice - the test automatically fails (and is considered to have failed by more than 3 points).
+This takes precedence over other Stratagems and special rules that would make the test pass automatically.

+  **SPECIAL:** This Craftworld confers two abilities instead of just one.

 ---

   >>>>> Craftworlds below are Work-in-progress and are not to be used. <<<<<